Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Introduction

 \section{Introduction}

-Recommender systems (RS) — such as those for products~\citep{wang2021dcn,schafer1999recommender}, videos~\citep{gomez2015netflix,van2013deep,ju2024does}, and friends~\citep{sankar2021graph, ju2025learning} — play a pivotal role in tailoring personalized experiences for millions of users and driving enhanced engagement with online platforms.
-Conventially, RS follows a two-stage pipeline: \textit{retrieval-and-ranking}~\citep{huang2020embedding,weller2025theoretical}.
+Recommender systems (RS) — such as those for products~\citep{wang2021dcn,schafer1999recommender}, videos~\citep{gomez2015netflix,van2013deep}, and friends~\citep{sankar2021graph, ju2025learning} — play a pivotal role in tailoring personalized experiences for millions of users and driving enhanced engagement with online platforms.
+Conventionally, RS follows a two-stage pipeline: \textit{retrieval-and-ranking}~\citep{huang2020embedding,weller2025theoretical}.
 During the retrieval stage, a large candidate item corpus is first trimmed down to a subset of items, leveraging computationally efficient heuristics or lightweight neural models, which are quickly processed to filter for broad relevance.
 This is followed by the ranking stage, where fine-grained user preferences are produced, utilizing complex features that capture intricate patterns, enabling the system to precisely score and order the candidate items~\citep{wang2021dcn,zhou2018deep}.

-In parallel, generative recommendation (GR) is emerging as a transformative paradigm of RS, attracting significant attention~\citep{wang2023generative, TIGER, wang2024eager} and seeing wide adoption in real-world applications~\citep{trillion-param-genrec, OneRec, Tandon2025GeminiYouTube}.
-Unlike conventional methods, GR capitalizes on recent advancements in generative models~\citep{guo2025deepseek, qwen3} and directly generates the recommendation with \textit{just one stage}.
-This new vertical either directly generates text descriptions of recommended items~\citep{geng2022recommendation, IDGenRec, hua2023index, bao2023tallrec} or uses pre-trained models to extract rich semantic representations that encode broad, open-world knowledge~\citep{yuan2023go, ren2024representation, yang2024unifying}.
-This single-stage approach not only provides additional knowledge from pre-trained models but also avoids the complexity and potential errors associated with multi-stage systems.
+Recently, generative recommendation (GR) is emerging as a transformative paradigm of RS, attracting significant attention~\citep{wang2023generative, TIGER, wang2024eager} and seeing wide adoption in real-world applications~\citep{trillion-param-genrec, OneRec, Tandon2025GeminiYouTube}.
+Unlike conventional methods, GR capitalizes on recent advancements in generative models~\citep{guo2025deepseek, qwen3} and directly generates recommendations in an \textit{end-to-end} manner.
+It either directly generates text descriptions of recommended items~\citep{P5, IDGenRec, hua2023index, bao2023tallrec} or uses pre-trained models to extract rich semantic representations that encode broad, open-world knowledge~\citep{yuan2023go, ren2024representation, LIGER}.
+This emerging approach not only provides additional knowledge from pre-trained models but also avoids the complexity and potential errors associated with multi-stage systems.